 You should also look for external signals.
 For example, data can show you which customers are most likely to buy more.
 Keep an eye out for signs like a customer's company growing, receiving a new round of funding, or expanding its team.
 These events often create new needs that your higher-tier plans or complementary products can solve.

-Track Engagement and Usage Metrics
+Track Key Engagement and Usage Metrics

 Beyond general behavior, you need to track specific metrics that measure how deeply customers are engaged with your solution.
 A customer health score is a fantastic way to combine multiple data points, like product adoption rates, support ticket volume, and feature usage, into a single, actionable metric.
 This score gives your customer success team a quick way to gauge account health.